Code-Institute-Submissions/simon-6/README.md

 ## Features <a name="features"></a>
 ### Existing Features <a name="existing_feat"></a>
 + Score system
-    + Every time the user repeats back the complete sequence correctly, 5 points is added to the score and the score is
+    + Every time the user repeats back the complete sequence correctly, 5 points is added to their running score.
+The points total is updated on the UI so that the user is aware of their progress.
 + How To Play modal
     + The modal is accessed via a link, which is primely positioned just beneath the play button for visibility.
 It provides 2-step instructions for any users who are new to the game.
 + Settings Model